Finch4/Monk/README.md

 ## [1]:
-In the new version v0.6 it removes every 0 before calculate the jaro_rate, why this? because I figured out that useless sequence of bytes were considerated useful just because there were some zeroes, so the zeroes were increasing the jaro rate.
+In the new version v0.6 it removes every 0 before calculate the jaro_rate, why this? because I figured out that useless sequence of bytes containing only zeroes were considered useful.

 ## [2]:
 Imagine there are two sequences of bytes (bytes_1 = "0A1FB40E580B509C8" | bytes_2 = "0A1FB20E14B409CD", now they can be similar, but YARA doesn't work with jaro